skowronsky98/loyalty-points/README.md

 # Project Setup and Usage

+### Test Coverage Notes
+Due to limited time, not all test cases were written.
+The following aspects have been considered:
+- Handling race conditions (on thread level)
+- Validation of payload
+- Unit tests for calculating points to gain and consuming the points
+- Some edge cases (not all edge cases are tested)

 ## Prerequisites
 Ensure you have the following installed on your machine:
 - [Node.js](https://nodejs.org/) (latest LTS version recommended)